P. Ballantine and Sons Brewing Company: Decline

-The revival
+Revival

 In August 2014, a version of Ballantine IPA was revived by Pabst Brewing Company.
 Reports indicate that the original recipe has been long lost; however, some pains have been taken to attempt to recreate the palate and distinctive aroma of the original product.
 The recipe was reverse engineered by Pabst brewmaster Greg Deuhs.
 Because he had no recipe, he relied on analytical chemistry reports from as far back as the 1930s that tracked the ale's attributes (alcohol, bitterness, gravity level).
 He also researched what ingredients were likely used, historical accounts of the beer and beer lovers' remembrances.

 In an interview in September 2014, brewmaster Greg Deuhs discussed the possibility of bringing back other beers in the Ballantine portfolio: "Just on the Ballantine side we're looking at the Brown Stout, they also made a Bock as well as the Burton Ale, which was highly regarded.
 I would like to bring out the Burton Ale as the true Barleywine Style Ale that it was.[...]Right now our hands are full with the Ballantine relaunch, but yes, we are starting to stoke the fire on what we can bring back."

 On November 13, 2014, Pabst announced that it had completed its sale to Blue Ribbon Intermediate Holdings, LLC.
 Blue Ribbon is a partnership between American beer entrepreneur Eugene Kashper and TSG Consumer Partners, a San Francisco–based private equity firm.
 Prior reports suggested the price agreed upon was around $700 million.